Vanessa Sarno: Career

 Sarno went on to represent the Philippines in international competitions, joining weightlifting competitions in Indonesia in 2015, and in Thailand in 2018.
 At the 2019 Asian Youth and Junior Championships in North Korea, she clinched two golds (overall and snatch) and one silver (clean and jerk) in the 71-kg division.
 She also joined the 2020 IWF Online World Youth Championship hosted by Peru where she won three gold medals (snatch, clean and jerk, and overall) in the 71-kg division.

-At the 2020 Asian Weightlifting Championships in Tashkent, Uzbekistan, which was delayed by a year due to the COVID-19 pandemic, Sarno clinched the gold medal in the -71kg category, and also won two small medals; a gold for the clean and jerk and a silver for the snatch.
+At the 2020 Asian Weightlifting Championships in Tashkent, Uzbekistan, which was delayed by a year due to the COVID-19 pandemic, Sarno clinched the gold medal in the -71 kg category, and also won two small medals; a gold for the clean and jerk and a silver for the snatch.
 After the tournament, she has been touted by local sports officials as a "successor" of Olympian Hidilyn Diaz and is seen as one of the Filipino contenders to qualify for the 2024 Summer Olympics in Paris.
 Although the national weightlifting federation, the Samahang Weightlifting ng Pilipinas (SWP), began lobbying for Sarno's entry to the 2020 Summer Olympics in Tokyo as a wild card.

 At the 2023 Asian Youth and Junior Weightlifting Championships in India, Sarno clinched three gold medals despite being ill a few days prior competing.

-On April 7, 2024, posted a new Philippine record in the snatch category in the 71kg event of IWF World Cup in Phuket by lifting 110kg to break the previous record of 108kg she herself set in 2023.
-She would place fifth courtesy of her total lift of 245kg.
+On April 7, 2024, posted a new Philippine record in the snatch category in the 71 kg event of IWF World Cup in Phuket by lifting 110 kg to break the previous record of 108 kg she herself set in 2023.
+She would place fifth courtesy of her total lift of 245 kg.
 After the event, Sarno garnered sufficient IWF Olympic Qualification Ranking to secure a berth in the 2024 Paris Olympics.

 In preparation for her participation, she trained in Metz although she was assigned a different coach than her longtime mentor Richard Agosto.
 She would attribute a "toxic environment" she experienced in the camp including the coaching change to her failure to register a lift in the snatch in the 2024 Summer Olympics.
 Agosto himself would be with Sarno at the competition proper.

 In August 2025, Sarno was issued with a two-year ban set to expire in August 2027 for an anti-doping rule violation for three whereabouts failures (missed tests and/or filing failures) in a twelve-month period.
 According to SWP President Monico Puentevella, Sarno opted not to report her whereabouts due to an ongoing pregnancy and that she has accepted the sanction.